← All Posts

 What Instock Percentage Actually Measures

 Walmart calculates instock at the item-store level.
 An item is "in stock" at a store if the store has a positive on-hand quantity.
-The instock percentage is the share of item-store combinations that have product available, out of all item-store combinations where the item is authorized (valid).
+The instock percentage is the share of item-store combinations that have product available, out of all combinations where the item is authorized (valid).

 So if you have 100 items authorized across 4,000 stores (400,000 item-store combinations), and 380,000 of them have product on the shelf, your instock is 95%.